Dynamically emergent correlations in Brownian particles subject to simultaneous non-Poissonian resetting protocols: The model of diffusing particles with a generalized non-Poissonian resetting dynamics

 Thus, knowing the interval distribution $\psi(\tau)$ between successive resettings, along with the explicit propagator $\mathcal{G}_0(\vec{x}, t)$ given in Eq. (\ref{eq:propagator_factorizable}), completely determines the joint distribution of the position of the particles $\mathcal{P}(\vec{x}, t)$ at any time~$t$.
 This is the main new result in this section.
+Note that this result (\ref{eq:Stat_state_laplace}) can alternately be derived very simply by applying the renewal method with a first resetting approach \cite{DiffusionwithStochasticResetting}, but here, for completeness, we have included a derivation based on the last resetting approach.